BG3-Community-Library-Team/bg3-community/Tutorials/Visual/mrboneswildguide.md

 ### 4.2) Custom head prep

 **For our edited head**, we can first hide all submeshes but Head, Mouth, and Eyes.
-Then, select these and with the cursor in viewport: Shirt+D then Esc to duplicate, then Ctrl+J to join these duplicates.
+Then, select these and with the cursor in viewport: Shift+D then Esc to duplicate, then Ctrl+J to join these duplicates.
 You can rename this one as well.
 I like to hide the rest of the submeshes at this point.

 ![14_join-head-meshes-edited.png](/tutorials/custom_head_armatures/14_join-head-meshes-edited.png)